1 city, 1 voting place: Kentucky braces for lines in primary | WTOP

 New York also has a primary Tuesday and has consolidated some polling sites.
 Erie County — home to the state’s second-largest city, Buffalo — will see 40% fewer polling sites.

-State election workers were trying to get 1.8 million absentee ballots into the hands of New Yorkers.
-County boards of elections have scrambled to process 11 times as many ballot applications as they did for the 2016 primaries without any extra state funding, Conklin said.
+State election workers were trying to get 1.8 million absentee ballots to New Yorkers.
+County boards of elections have scrambled to process 11 times as many ballot applications as they did for the 2016 primaries without extra state funding, Conklin said.

-In Louisville, a city of 600,000, the only in-person voting place on Election Day is at the state fairgrounds.
-Despite waves of mail-in voting, some were bracing for long lines and frustration.
+In Kentucky, despite waves of mail-in voting, some braced for long lines and frustration.

 “There will be a number of people who want to vote tomorrow but will be discouraged from voting because it’s much too difficult,” Nemes said.

-That’s of particular concern for Booker, who is Black and is counting on a high turnout in Louisville.
+That’s of particular concern for Booker, who’s Black and counting on a high turnout in Louisville.
 He said his campaign would “keep a watchful eye” and stands ready to mount a legal challenge if needed.

 “There should not have only been one location,” Booker said.
 “That will just naturally disenfranchise folks.”